hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 - New pricing breakdown
 - Approve or Reject buttons

 Approval atomically confirms the changes and moves the order back to `confirmed`.
 Rejection logs the rejection and notifies the admin.
-Both happen without login via an atomic RPC function.
+Both happen without login via the `atomic_approve_order` RPC function.

 ### Payment Tab

-Customers with an outstanding balance can pay via:
-- Saved card on file (processed by `customer-balance-payment` edge function)
-- The customer can update their card if the saved card is declined (via `fix-payment-method` edge function)
+Customers with an outstanding balance can pay via their saved card on file.
+If the saved card is declined, a link to update the card is provided (via `fix-payment-method` edge function).

 ### Lot Pictures Tab

-Displays photos uploaded by the crew, visible to the customer after setup is complete.
+Displays photos uploaded by the crew, visible to the customer after upload.

 ### Customer Cancellation

 Customers can cancel their own order from the portal.
-They select a cancellation reason and can optionally request a refund.
+They select a cancellation reason and can optionally flag that they want a refund.
 The `customer-cancel-order` edge function records:
 - `cancellation_reason` — selected from a standardized list
 - `cancelled_at`, `cancelled_by` timestamps
-- `refund_requested` — whether the customer wants a refund (admin must still process manually)
+- `refund_requested` — customer's refund intent flag (admin must still process manually)

 ---